canibanoglu/tango_with_django_book/chapters/templates_static.rst

 Exercises
 ---------
-	* Add an about page to your application and link to it from the index page.
-	* Put a picture on your about page of yourself.
+	* On your about page add a picture.